This page was last updated on 29 April 2020

 The Swedish Tourist Association always has a generous cancellation policy, allowing you as a guest to cancel your stay free of charge relatively close to the arrival date.
-The ongoing coronavirus outbreak presents an economic crisis for the entire hospitality industry and STF's accommodations are currently facing major challenges.
-That is why we have chosen not to change our regular cancellation policy, as it would worsen the difficult situation for STF's accommodations.
-However, we temporarily offer the opportunity to change bookings for accommodations in the mountains, as these are run by STF.
+The ongoing coronavirus outbreak presents an economic crisis for the entire hospitality industry and STF’s accommodations are currently facing major challenges.
+That is why we have chosen not to change our regular cancellation policy, as it would worsen the difficult situation for STF’s accommodations.

 I booked through a booking channel other than STF’s website, e.g. Booking.com.
 Which cancellation policy applies?

 If you booked through an online travel agency such as Booking.com or Expedia, their terms and conditions apply.
 Please contact the relevant booking channel for information on their cancellation policy.

 Am I covered if I bought cancellation insurance when booking?